 KENTUCKY COGNITIVE LITERACY MODEL UNIT PLANNING TEMPLATE Driving question: In my life, what is success, and how do I get it?
-Project idea: students will conduct Essential vocabulary: Unit organizer: extensive rese arch and self-evaluation Success, adversity, in defining suc ccess and goal-setting interview, trait, survey, and processes for the future. overcome, inventory, Discovery que estions: perseverance, resilience, 1.
-What is su iccess? perspective, "arena of Unit Organizer 2.
-What goal s do I have for this life", evaluate, extensive Define Puccess SUCCESS? school yea r?
+Project idea: students will conduct Essential vocabulary: Unit organizer: extensive research and self-evaluation Success, adversity, in defining success and goal-setting interview, trait, survey, and processes for the future. overcome, inventory, perseverance, resilience, Discovery questions: perspective, "arena of 1.
+What is success? life", evaluate, extensive 2.
+What goals do I have for this setting and achieving research, media, multischool year?
 High school?
-Life? research, media, multi- setting and achieving Earous my goals for life 3.
-What will I need to do/change to media, justify, Self Salt Salt Salt Salt Salt Salt Salt Salt achieve m y goals? characteristics.
-Steps Cani Do know 4.
-What skill s do I need to develop?
-CULMINATING PRODUCT AND/OR PER FORMANCE Groups: Students will create a report on the qualities or presentation audience: successful people have to be posted on school website. eX class experts Individuals: Student will create ppt to be share be shared with class that X_schoolweb includes: 1) definition of success 2) role models 3) go oalscommunitypersonal 4) plan of action other
+Life? my goals for life 3.
+What will I need to do/change to media, justify, achieve my goals? characteristics.
+4. What skills do I need to develop?
+CULMINATING PRODUCT AND/OR PERFORMANCE Students will create a report on the qualities or traits Groups: presentation audience: successful people have to be posted on school website.
+X class experts Individuals: Student will create ppt to be shared with class that X_school web includes: 1) definition of success 2) role models 3) goals community personal 4) plan of action other